 BALSAMIC VINEGAR FREQUENTLY ASKED QUESTIONS

-WHAT'S SPECIAL ABOUT BATISTINI FARMS BALSAMIC VINEGAR?
+WHAT'S SPECIAL ABOUT BATISTINI FARMS DARK BALSAMIC VINEGARS?

-HOW IS BALSAMIC VINEGAR PRODUCED?
+HOW IS WOOD BARREL AGED BALSAMIC VINEGAR PRODUCED?

 Experience of the trade comes to play since the rules vary among artisans and the accomplished taster.